 I just love that George and Ginger puts out these unique patterns that are so fun.
-Have you ever seen a sewing pattern like this?
-This is the G+G Slash Tunic.
+Have you ever seen a pattern like this?
+This is the G+G Slash Tunic which is a PDF Sewing Pattern.

 The Slash Tunic comes in 3 lengths –